-Once submitted, the committee will review all requests and respond by Monday, May 14th to inform you of your time slot to join us and present your request to the IABC Grants committee on Wed, May 16th between 7pm-8:30pm either in the Library or ASB room.
+Once submitted, the committee will review all requests and respond to inform you of your time slot to present your request to the IABC Grants committee on May 21, 2019, starting at 7pm in the library.

 If you have any questions, please don't hesitate to reach out to